hozmaster/dyndnsgd/dns/TASKLIST.md

         - [ ] If update is required, update new ip value to the '@'-record to the GD service.
         - [ ] If ip address has changed, update it to also the database.
 - [ ] Other
-  - [ ] Clean codebase from not used code.
+  - [ ] Clean codebase from not used code and files.
+  - [ ] Installation shall create the database for the domains to the /var/db/goddy.db.
+It should be sqlite3 database.
+  - [ ] Check what is needed for the Log view.